lcasass3/nest-schematics/README.md

 ## Generated Structure

-When you run the schematic with `schematics nest-cqrs-hex-schematic:cqrs-module user`, it generates:
+When you run the schematic with `schematics @lcasass3/nest-schematics:cqrs-module user`, it
+generates:

 ```
 src/user/